 I have done thousands of consultations in over 300 industries and all this stuff is mostly inside my head.
 At Rosetta Stone, participants witnessed my absolute best effort to explain the most mission-critical 5% of top strategies, the 5% of strategies that deliver 50% of the results.

-The advantage you receive when you apply to become accepted as a member of Advanced Mastery Network is the compound interest you earn in a 12-month immersion with 19 others who are mastering the same material.
+The advantage you receive when you apply to become accepted as a member of Advanced Mastery Network is the compound interest you earn in a 12-month immersion with a dozen others who are mastering the same material.